manuel-delverme/mila_tools/README.md

-`mila_tools` aims to reduce the overhead to deploy experiments on mila clusters.

-## How to develop
-Quick start

 `experiment_buddy` aims to reduce the overhead to deploy experiments on servers.

 buddy is a work in progress, if you are intrerested in using it in your workflow, ping me in slack @delvermm